Scuba Diving Bali

 World-class Diving in this Bali Wonderland

-For divers, the waters of Menjangan Island are a marine wonderland with an abundance of underwater life.
+For scuba divers, the waters of Menjangan Island are a marine wonderland with an abundance of underwater life.
 You can see masses of reef fish, parrotfish, clams, nudibranchs, sea fans and various sponges, as well as sea turtles, sharks, rays, eels and large schools of jacks.
 There are first-class wall dives that begin at the surface and go down to 50m, perfect places for snorkellers as well as all level of divers.
 The awesome reefs offer drop-offs of 40m to 60m.

 Large pelagics are occasionally seen in the marine park including whales, whale sharks and manta rays.
 Drift diving is usual, but there are no dangerous currents.
 Although the best diving is said to be between April and November, during the south-east monsoon, you can dive here all year-round as it offers some of the most protected diving in Bali.